QuST: QuPath Extension for Integrative Whole Slide Image and Spatial Transcriptomics Analysis: Abstract

-Numerous reports have mentioned the use of whole slide image analyzing tools in the context of ST analysis.
-For instance, \cite{Wood:2023} discussed the utilization of QuPath for image analysis in conjunction with GeoMx ST, to explore gene expression heterogeneity in colorectal cancer and liver metastases .
-Furthermore, \cite{Tippani:2023} proposed VistoSeg, another tool designed for spatially resolved transcriptomics data, recognizes QuPath as a significant image analysis software, highlighting its usefulness in the field despite certain limitations.
-Although these studies demonstrate the relevance of QuPath in ST, they primarily employ it for initial image analysis, with other tools handling the more detailed transcriptomic analysis.
-This suggests that while QuPath is acknowledged in the field, it may not yet be widely utilized for comprehensive ST data analysis.
+Numerous research studies have delved into the application of tools for the analysis of ST in WSI.
+For example, Wood \textit{et al.} examined the use of QuPath for image analysis, paired with GeoMx ST, to investigate gene expression variability in colorectal cancer and liver metastases \cite{Wood:2023}.
+Tippani \textit{et al.} also acknowledged the importance of QuPath as a robust image analysis software \cite{Tippani:2023}.
+Despite certain constraints, QuPath's significant functionalities in image analysis has been widely recognized.
+Nonetheless, these studies primarily employ QuPath for initial image analysis, while more detailed ST analysis is conducted using other tools.

-To bridge this gap, we propose QuST, a QuPath extension offers a unified platform for the integration and analysis of WSI and ST data within QuPath simultaneously, offering a path to perform more detailed spatial-omics analysis, including cell-cell interaction, cell spatial profiling and visualization.
-In addition, with the implementation of DL-based cell categorization and region segmentation approaches, the image annotation based on biological evidence can be included in the pipeline of and drug discovery.
-As a result, QuST is able to enhance the accuracy and efficiency of cancer diagnosis and improve our understanding of diseases by facilitating the integration of WSI analysis and ST within QuPath.
+\mymarkup{While providers of ST technologies have developed various platforms for visually examining and researching biological insights from given samples, such as Loupe Browser \footnote{\url{https://www.10xgenomics.com/support/software/loupe-browser/latest}}, Xenium Explorer \footnote{\url{https://www.10xgenomics.com/support/software/xenium-explorer/latest}}, and AtoMx Spatial Informatics Platform \footnote{\url{https://nanostring.com/products/atomx-spatial-informatics-platform/atomx-sip-overview/}}, these tools have not fully exploited the functionalities of DIA, resulting in ineffective integration of existing DIA tools and platforms into ST research.
+To address this gap, we present QuST, a QuPath extension that offers a comprehensive platform for integrating and analyzing Whole Slide Imaging (WSI) and ST data.
+QuST is designed to enable more in-depth spatial-omics analysis, including cell-cell interactions, cell spatial profiling, and visualization.
+Furthermore, QuST's implementation of Deep Learning (DL)-based cell categorization and region segmentation methods could facilitate image annotation based on biological evidence.}